 James Mwape and Philip Mubiana (Pic: Erasing 76 Crimes)

-Barber Philip Mubiana and bricklayer James Mwape, both in their early twenties, are charged with having ‘carnal knowledge against the order of nature.’
+Barber Philip Mubiana and bricklayer James Mwape, both in their early twenties, were arrested in May 2013 after being accused of having ‘carnal knowledge against the order of nature.’

-In addition to being denied the right to bail and a speedy trial and being forced to live under appalling conditions, Mwape and Mubiana were also subjected to invasive medical tests against their will after their arrest to determine whether they had engaged in anal sex.
+In addition to being refused the right to bail and to a speedy trial and being forced to live under appalling conditions, they were also subjected to invasive medical tests against their will to determine if they had engaged in anal sex.

 Amnesty International had declared the two men prisoners of conscience, noting that legislation criminalising homosexuality contravenes international human rights law.

 Last month, Zambia’s Foreign Affairs Deputy Minister, Gabriel Namulambe, proclaimed that his country will not recognise gay rights as to do so would be contrary to its constitutional Christian values.